A Good Man - Cover

 “How do you—”

-“Because it would have been all over the school like a rash, faster than you can blink if you had.
+“Because it would have been all over the school, faster than you could blink if you had.
 That’s how I know.”

 “There’s no need to promise.
 I already know you won’t.
 You’re a good man, Paul Robertson.
 Everyone says so.
-And now I know so.
+And now I know it’s true.
 I trust you.
 And I could use a friend I know I can trust.
 So ...
 Friends?”

-She held out her hand to me.
-Without a moment’s thought and I took it and we shook to seal the deal.
+She arched an eyebrow, smiled and held out her hand to me.
+Without a moment’s thought, I took it and we shook to seal the deal.
 “Friends.”

 “Bloody hell!”
 Kevin stopped dead in his tracks and nearly dropped his lunch tray.
 Billy, a few steps behind, almost ran into him.